Bam Adebayo NBA Playoffs Player Props: Heat vs. Knicks

 - Adebayo's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Knicks are one of the league's slowest with 101 possessions per contest.

-- Defensively, the Knicks are 12th in the NBA, allowing 113.1 points per game.
+- On defense, the Knicks have conceded 113.1 points per contest, which is 12th-best in the league.

-- The Knicks concede 42 rebounds per game, ranking seventh in the league.
+- The Knicks are the seventh-ranked squad in the league, allowing 42 rebounds per game.

-- The Knicks are the 13th-ranked team in the NBA, giving up 25.1 assists per game.
+- In terms of assists, the Knicks are 13th in the NBA, allowing 25.1 per game.

 Bam Adebayo vs. the Knicks